CourtA96/ADM1jl/docs/src/page2.md

 To model multiple reactors in series, (ie. where the outflow from the first reactor becomes to inflow to the second, and so on) make sure that there are `model_parameters.csv` files corresponding to each reactor in your working directory.
 These files should be called `model_parameters.csv`, `model_parameters2.csv`, `model_parameters3.csv`, and so on.

 To solve multiple reactors, use the `MultiChamberSolution` function, which takes the timespan, initial conditions for each reactor, the inflow vector, and the number of reactors as input.
-The timespan is specified the same as in `ADM1sol`, the initial conditions are specified as a `Tuple` of vectors where each vector is the initial conditions for one of the reactors, and the inflow vector is specified the same as in `ADM1sol`.
+The timespan is specified the same as in `ADM1sol`, the initial conditions are specified as a `Tuple` of vectors where each vector is the initial conditions for one of the reactors, and the inflow vector is specified the same as in `ADM1sol`. `MultiChamberSolution` returns the solutions to reactors as a `Tuple`, where the first element of the `Tuple` is the solution to reactor 1, the second is the solution to reactor 2, and so on.

 The following code models three reactors in series.
 Each of the reactors has the same initial conditions.